 And of course, I used a gray sweater as a backing.
 This time, I chose a cardigan, so I could incorporate the buttons for easy removal.

 I am quite happy with the way this pillow turned out.
-The muted color palate captured the feel high desert, and it matched A + M’s home decor!
+The muted color palate captured the feel of the high desert, and it matched A + M’s home decor!

 Just before leaving for Los Angeles to visit the new Wizarding World of Harry Potter in Hollywood, I decided I needed a DIY top appropriate for the 100+ degree F weather of LA in July.
 Luckily (felix felicitously?), I found this great Deathly Hallows cutout tank tutorial on YouTube.
 I made my lines extra sharp by using an X-Acto Knife instead of scissors, but either will work.
 Just swish and flick!